Yacov1099/SDK-AppsFlyer-To-Cocos-Creator/README.md

    - Change the development key, app ID (for iOS app), and debug preferences to match yours.

 4. **Build Your Cocos Creator App:**
-      - *Only IOS:* Make option "Skip th update of Xcode project"
+      - *Only IOS:* Make option "Skip the update of Xcode project"
       - Buid your project.

 After build, you need fold platform-specific instructions: